wangxwan/C-plus-plus-STL-Deep-Dive-By-Building/unordered_set/unordered_set.md

 For learning or simplified use in specific contexts, our `Unordered_set` might suffice.
 However, for a robust, general-purpose container, `std::unordered_set` is far more reliable and efficient.

+## Common Interview Questions on `unordered_set`

+1. What are the differences between `std::unordered_set` and `std::set`?

+The main differences lie in their underlying data structures and performance characteristics. `std::set` uses a red-black tree, maintaining sorted elements, while `std::unordered_set` uses a hash table, with no guaranteed element order.  `std::unordered_set` generally offers faster insertion, deletion, and lookup, but doesn't support ordered access or range queries.

+2. How does `std::unordered_set` handle collisions?

+`std::unordered_set` uses separate chaining (linked lists) to handle hash collisions.
+When two elements hash to the same location, they are stored in a linked list within that bucket.
+Lookup involves hashing and then traversing the linked list in the corresponding bucket.

+3. How can you customize the hash function and equality function for elements in `std::unordered_set`?

+When declaring `std::unordered_set`, you can provide custom hash and equality predicate types as template arguments.
+The custom hash function must take a single argument (the element type) and return its hash value.
+The custom equality function compares two elements for equality.

+4. What is the iterator type of `std::unordered_set`, and how are they affected by modifications to the hash table?

+`std::unordered_set` provides forward iterators (both const and non-const).
+Iterators traverse the hash table's buckets and then the linked lists within each bucket.
+Adding or removing elements might cause rehashing, potentially invalidating existing iterators.
+However, deleting the element the iterator currently points to is safe.

+5. How can you optimize the performance of `std::unordered_set`?

+Optimizing `std::unordered_set` performance often involves choosing a good hash function to minimize collisions and maintain a uniform element distribution.
+You can increase the number of buckets using `rehash` or pre-allocate sufficient space using `reserve` to reduce rehashing.

+6. How does `std::unordered_set` handle element deletion?

+Deletion involves finding the bucket corresponding to the element's hash value and then removing the element from the linked list in that bucket.
+The average time complexity is O(1), but it can be O(n) in the worst case (if a bucket has many elements).